MaximeMettey/mm-llm/README.md

-# Mini LLM
+# Mini LLM from Scratch

-A lightweight transformer-based language model implementation built with PyTorch, designed for educational purposes and experimentation.
+A lightweight transformer-based language model built from scratch with PyTorch, designed for code assistance and conversational AI.

-## Overview

-This project implements a mini version of a Large Language Model (LLM) using transformer architecture.
-It includes a complete pipeline for training, testing, and text generation with a custom tokenizer and model architecture.

-## Features
+## 🚀 Features

-- **Transformer Architecture**: Multi-head attention mechanism with feed-forward networks
-- **Custom Tokenizer**: Character-level tokenization for text processing
-- **Training Pipeline**: Complete training loop with loss monitoring and visualization
-- **Text Generation**: Inference capabilities with temperature-controlled sampling
-- **Code Assistant Training**: Specialized training for code-related tasks
-- **Model Persistence**: Save and load trained models
+- **Multi-language code support**: PHP, React/React Native, Python, Symfony, API Platform, JavaScript
+- **Conversational abilities**: Understands natural language questions about code
+- **Configurable training**: Flexible parameters for different use cases
+- **Efficient architecture**: Optimized for small-scale deployment
+- **Training analysis**: Tools to decide when to train more vs add more data

 ## Project Structure